immanuelhume/mangodl/README.md

 2. Some chapters have a volume number while others don't
 3. No chapter has a volume number

 In the case of (1), mangodl takes a break and doesn't do anything extra.
 For (2), mangodl first tries to fit 'orphaned' chapters into existing volumes.
 For the ones that remain, new volumes are created to accomodate them.
 The length of each volume is determined by the average length of the volumes which exist naturally on mangadex.

-And as for (3), volumes will be created starting from volume 1, and each volume will take a default number of chapters.
+As for (3), new volumes will be created starting from volume 1, and each volume will take a default number of chapters.
 This default value is 10, but can be configured using the `--vollen` flag:

 ```
 $ mangodl [...] --vollen 20